Comforter2/PrecisionAg_project/README.md

 ## Acknowledgments

-This project was completed as part of a precision agriculture course, applying the analytical workflow to real field data provided by Mr. McCormick.
+This project was completed as part of a precision agriculture course, applying the analytical workflow to real field data.

-## Author

-Comfort Adegbenro